joutwater/thesis/README.md

 - Significance: In order to show the highly unique and effective ability skateboarding culture has in shaping identity and showcasing individualism compared to other sports

 2.
-- Topic: I am visualizing individuality in skateboarding at the NYC pier 62 skatepark.
+- Topic: I am visualizing individuality inside a skateboarding community at the NYC pier 62 skatepark.

 - Research Question: Because I want to understand how the existence of parks and recreational areas in nyc create opportunities for community development and high levels of cultural diversity